Aliases for UGT1A5 Gene

 GeneCards Summary for UGT1A5 Gene

-UGT1A5 (UDP Glucuronosyltransferase 1 Family, Polypeptide A5) is a Protein Coding gene.
-Diseases associated with UGT1A5 include bilirubin metabolic disorder and sickle cell anemia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include glucuronosyltransferase activity.
-An important paralog of this gene is UGT2B15.
+UGT1A5 (UDP Glucuronosyltransferase Family 1 Member A5) is a Protein Coding gene.
+Diseases associated with UGT1A5 include Bilirubin, Serum Level Of, Quantitative Trait Locus 1 and Hyperbilirubinemia, Transient Familial Neonatal.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and glucuronosyltransferase activity.
+An important paralog of this gene is UGT1A3.